SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems

 \subsection{Adversarial Object Localization}

-The first step of our approach intends to localize on the given input the regions that might contain malicious objects.
+The first phase of our approach intends to localize on the given input the regions that might contain malicious objects.
 The idea is to identify the parts of the input $x$ that contribute to the model prediction $y$.
-Because the physical attack is small and localized, we can hope to recover the true class of input $x$ if we evaluate the model on a segmented input that contains no part of the attack.
-In the following, we look into the details of each step.
-First, we present a segmentation-based approach to propose classes.
-Then, starting from proposed classes and the given input, we generate a mask for $x$ that may contain the malicious object.
+Because the attack is small and localized, we can hope to recover the true class of input $x$ if we evaluate the model on a segmented input that contains no part of the attack.
+In the following, we look into the details of this phase.
+First, we present a segmentation-based approach to propose classes (see \Cref{fig:approach_overview}.a).
+Then, starting from proposed classes and the given input, we generate a mask for $x$ that may contain the malicious object (see \Cref{fig:approach_overview}.b).